sim0n/Baldr/README.md

 * Automatic integrating for checks, commands, listeners and trackers

-* Medicore packet tracking system
+* Mediocre packet tracking system

 ## Notes
 There are a few check examples already added that showcases what the current system provides.
 However, they're nowhere finished